martinnnuez/Kitchenware-classifier/README.md

 3. Open a new termianl and run

-* Remember to add an actualized url to the test-local.py script to access an image to classify, to look for one you should access https://www.kaggle.com/competitions/kitchenware-classification/data .
+* Remember to add an actualized url to the test-local.py script to access an image to classify, if the example image link has expired.
+To look for an image you should access https://www.kaggle.com/competitions/kitchenware-classification/data .

 Once copied the url you need to paste and replace the one in test-local.py.